gentilew/Machine-Learning-Pills/Tic-Tac-Toe-Endgame/readme.md

 # The Solution:

-I've create a Python module that transform the literal initial dataset into a numeric dataset, then I’ve divided this dataset into training set and validation set with <b>Cross Validation</b> technique.
+I've created a Python module that transforms the literal initial dataset into a numeric dataset, then I’ve divided this dataset onto training set and validation set with <b>Cross Validation</b> technique.

 I've compared the performances of some machine learning models e.g. <b>SVM, Decision Tree and Neural Network</b>, using three values for the training set: 20%, 50%, 80%